-Factory 1275 non-S crankshafts were forged from lesser grade EN16T, as opposed to CNC-machined from EN40B steel billet.
+Most factory crankshafts were forged from lesser grade EN16T, as opposed to CNC-machined from EN40B steel billet.
 The counterbalance effect is also far greater with this design.
 Whilst forged crankshafts can be very effectively re-worked to improve their counterbalance effect, it is not possible to add material, only subtract.

 An improved counterbalance effect helps to reduce the 'whip' often encountered with the three main bearing A-Series crankshaft, to improve longevity and performance at higher RPM levels.
 Starting with a brand new crankshaft also has a reliability advantage over re-working a second-hand crankshaft of unknown history.

 The crankshafts are supplied fully balanced with certification, 100% crack detection and certification of material and heat treatments.
 Critical detail inspection reports are also supplied with the crankshafts.

 Does this weigh less than a standard crank?

 Yes - approximately 1kg less.
 Once re-worked, a standard crankshaft could potentially weigh less, however the intention is not to save weight, but improve strength and counterbalance.

 Do I need to convert the block for a steel main cap set?